Zhenshun-Liu/Signal-Classification-based-on-1D-Resnet/README.md

 </div></br>

 ## Attention
-Cause test data cannot be uploaded due to file size limitation, if anyone wanna these data, you could drop the e-mail at 872838672@qq.com.
+Cause test data cannot be uploaded due to file size limitation, if anyone wanna these data, just drop the e-mail at 872838672@qq.com.